 This is a simple example, one that’s grounded in reality.
 A more theoretical framework that you may be familiar with is the “triple bottom line”.
 This is an accounting framework that aims to determine the full cost of business actions by considering their impact on three dimensions: economic, social, and environmental.

 Assessing the total cost of different options by viewing decisions through these three lenses is a useful tool, one that allows business owners to understand the full implications of their actions.
 These three areas are ones that lend themselves to different qualitative factors.
-Economic cost will be concerned with maximizing profitability, the environmental cost will be concerned with corporate responsibility and conservation efforts, while the social cost will deal with the satisfaction and wellbeing of everyone the business encounters.
+Economic cost will be concerned with maximizing profitability, environmental cost will be concerned with corporate responsibility and conservation efforts, and the social cost will deal with the satisfaction and well-being of everyone the business encounters.
 These costs are judged concurrently, so the business can see the whole picture they’re dealing with.

 Learning to view different options by applying our “And” model will help us to better navigate those times in life when we can compromise or innovate, creating new solutions that address all of our needs.
-It’s not always a case of choosing between two extremes – there’s often a whole lot of in-between options with the potential to serve us well.
+It’s not always a case of choosing between two extremes – there are often a whole lot of in-between options with the potential to serve us well.

 We’ve covered a lot of ground in this article.
 We started out by discussing what value was in the context of a business.
 We talked about why they’re important to you as a business owner, regardless of the size of your organization.
 Whether you’re as global as Starbucks or just a local operator, getting caught up in the rush of doing (instead of stepping back to ensure the right things are being done) is a recipe for long-term disaster.

 It’s not enough to just have values – everyone in the organization needs to abide by them.
 We examined how this was obvious when we talked about Starbucks and Wells Fargo: one of these organizations embodied their values, while the other betrayed them.